Common Ag Science Questions

 How do I get involved in clubs and organizations during my first year?

-Can I have a car on campus my first year?
+Can I have a car at University Park during my first year?

-First year students are not able to have a car on campus at University Park.
+First-year students are not permitted to have a car on campus at University Park.
 Students can apply for a parking permit once they have completed 29.1 credits.
-There are plenty of ways for students to navigate campus and the surrounding areas without a car including: walking, the CATA bus services and bicycles.
+There are plenty of ways for students to navigate campus and the surrounding areas without a car, such as walking, bicycling, using public transportation, and taking advantage of campus busses and shuttles.
+Learn more from Transportation Services.